-Applying his in-depth understanding of physicochemical and microbiological processes governing the behavior and affecting the fate of chemical compounds in the environment, James has been able to develop, design, and implement site-specific remedial approaches that often combine multiple unit operations to achieve treatment goals.
+Applying his in-depth understanding of physicochemical and microbiological processes governing the behavior and affecting the fate of chemical compounds in the environment, James has been able to develop, design, and implement site-specific remedial approaches that often combine multiple unit operations to achieve ultimate site remediation goals.

-Among his novel remediation projects is the full-scale implementation of EK-BIO, which is the first rigorous field demonstration of this technology in the world.
+Among his novel remediation projects is the full-scale implementation of electrokinetically enhanced bioremediation (EK-BIO) for DNAPL source remediation, which is the first rigorous field demonstration of this technology in the world.
 The project's success advocates EK technology as a cost-effective solution for the fundamental challenge of remediating low-permeability materials and sites with high degrees of geologic heterogeneity.

 James continues to advance the state of the practice through publications of peer-reviewed journal articles and conference presentations and proceedings.
-He has published extensively on the results of his research projects, technology evaluations, and field demonstrations in the practice areas of waste treatment and environmental remediation.
+He has provided short courses and workshops as well as published extensively on the results of his research projects, technology evaluations, and field demonstrations in the practice areas of waste treatment and environmental remediation.